-- We recommend that Article 36 -- and particularly Article 36(1) -- be reworded to make it easier to understand and implement.
-For example, in which context would the time period be more than 180 days? - We would seek to avoid any interpretation that an insurer is prohibited from setting different compensation for similar products between different distributors, for example paying distributor A 25% and distributor B 30% because the latter has a bigger customer base.
-Article 36(3) also states that no insurer may "set different commission rates applicable to a distributor for products with similar insurance coverage," but as was noted in the 17 October 2018 AMF webinar, there are some products that are theoretically similar (term life and credit protection life insurance on a mortgage, for example), but which have very different target audiences.
-Based on industry consultation in the auto sector, we understand that the concern is that a distributor "may offer a product based solely on the potential remuneration they would receive and thus favour the product with the highest remuneration."
+We recommend that Article 36 -- and particularly Article 36.1 -- be reworded to make it easier to understand and implement.
+Article 36.3 states that no insurer may "set different commission rates applicable to a distributor for products with similar insurance coverage," but as was noted in the 17 October 2018 AMF webinar, there are some products that are theoretically similar (term life and credit protection life insurance on a mortgage, for example), but which have very different target audiences.
 Therefore, we recommend modifying the wording of this Article, as follows: "set different commission rates applicable to a distributor for products with similar insurance coverage and similar target customers."
-We would also seek confirmation that Article 36(1) does not apply to insurance under revolving accounts, for which there is no term and for which the insurance is renewable monthly.